 There is no way around NY State building codes because inspections are required to get a Certificate of Occupancy.

 The State prioritizes enforcement, and fines for violating code can be steep.
 Currently, the law imposes a $25 fine per day after 180 days of a property being in violation.
 After 360 days, the fine doubles to $50 per day.
 The maximum fine is $1000 per day.

-However, there are many amendments to the codes that exempt owner-occupied dwellings not supplied with electrical, plumbing, or other utilities.
+However, many amendments to the codes exempt owner-occupied dwellings not supplied with electrical, plumbing, or other utilities.
 These can create loopholes that make getting permits and passing inspections easier.